Steward Machine Co. v. Davis

 Steward Machine Company v.
-Davis, 301 U.S. 548 (1937), was a case in which the U.S. Supreme Court upheld the unemployment compensation provisions of the Social Security Act of 1935, which established the federal taxing structure that was designed to induce states to adopt laws for funding and payment of unemployment compensation.
+Davis, 301 U.S. 548 (1937), was a case in which the United States Supreme Court upheld the unemployment compensation provisions of the Social Security Act of 1935, which established the federal taxing structure that was designed to induce states to adopt laws for funding and payment of unemployment compensation.
 The decision signaled the Court's acceptance of a broad interpretation of Congressional power to influence state laws.

 The primary challenges to the Act were based on the argument that it went beyond the powers granted to the federal government in the U.S. Constitution and that it involved coercion of the states that called for a surrender by the states of powers essential to their quasi-sovereign existence, in contravention of the Constitution's Tenth Amendment.

 Background

 In the first months of 1937, the Court handed down decisions that affirmed both federal and state prerogative to legislate regarding social welfare.
 The decisions were the first wave of what has become known as the constitutional revolution of 1937.

 There were three additional issues that set the stage in early 1937: